Cornell-Tech-Urban-Tech-Hub/UAIR/docs/DOCUMENTATION_STATUS.md

 We've created a comprehensive, immediately useful documentation suite that enables users to:
 - Get started quickly (< 30 minutes)
-- Build custom pipelines from recipes
+- Build custom dagspaces from recipes
 - Implement custom stages
 - Scale to production on SLURM clusters